kragen/derctuo/capacitor-meter.md

 Checking out the datasheet (doc8246.pdf, 8246B-AVR-09/11).
 The microcontroller only has 128 bytes of RAM (p.
 1), including the return/interrupt stack, plus the 32-byte register file (p.
-11), which is mapped at addresses 0 through 0x1f; this is enough for a few state variables but not much of a buffer of past samples.
+11), which is mapped at addresses 0 through 0x1f, while the data SRAM is mapped into the 128 bytes at 0x60 to 0xe0 (p.
+17, clearly incorrect), and also there are three spare bytes in the I/O register space, GPIOR[012] (p.
+17); all together, this is enough for a few state variables but not much of a buffer of past samples.
 The 1024 instructions of Flash may be a bit of a pinch but should be doable.
 It has two timers (p.
 6), which is enough to generate PWM from one while using the other to measure the charging time.

+There's a clock prescaler which can divide the master clock by any power of 2 from 1 to 256, and a separate CKDIV8 "fuse" which is initially programmed (p.
+33).
+I think this means the ATTiny2313 runs at 1 MHz by default?
+The internal RC oscillator is 8MHz (p.
+19) so you only get 40% of the chip's potential clock speed without a crystal.

+The analog comparator is specified as having less than 40 mV of offset voltage and typically less than 10, which is pretty reasonable — it's better than 0.1% of 5 volts.
+And it’s specified as having an input leakage current of -50 to 50 nA, which is a lot better than I expected.

+For sourcing and sinking current it looks like the output impedance is in the neighborhood of 60Ω (charts on p.
+242) or 25Ω when running on 5V (pp. 243–4).
+It can do 20 mA per pin.

+There's an "input capture unit" that can be configured to latch the timer value when triggered by the analog comparator on at least timer 1, the 16-bit timer (p.
+92).

+There's an implication that there's a clock prescaler specific to timer 1 (p.
+94, where it says it doesn't apply to the optional noise canceler, which adds four cycles of latency).

 Datasheet questions:

 - what's the timer precision?
-- can you latch timers on comparator changes?
-- what's the comparator offset voltage?  noise?
+- what's the comparator noise?  hysteresis?
-- what's the internal oscillator freq?
-- what's the GPIO pin resistance and max drive?
 - can we maybe use the pullup to see if the cap is too big?
 - what's the input impedance of the pins?  might we have error from that?
 - what's the input clamp diode rated for?